 What paperwork is needed to convert a van to a campervan?

 If you are renovating the van all by yourself, you will need to know what paperwork is involved.
 Once you have built the van and you are ready to get it out on the road, there are steps you need to follow to ensure this is done as safely and as quickly as possible.
 It can be tricky and confusing, but don't worry, here is exactly what you need to know.

 Firstly, you will need to get a Suitably Qualified Individual (SQI) to inspect the campervan to ensure that is safely built.
-They will then issue a cert to say it is safe and they will give you forms to send to revenue.
-For more information on an SQI, see here.
+They will then issue a cert to say it is safe and they will give you forms to send to Revenue.

 The next step is booking a Commercial Vehicle Roadworthiness Test (CVRT).
 You can do that here.